danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

 @D Start conversion from JSON file
 @{function convertImagesToLARModel(configurationFile)
   """
-  Start convertion of a stack of images into a 3D model loading parameters from a JSON configuration file
+  Start conversion of a stack of images into a 3D model loading parameters from a JSON configuration file

   configurationFile: Path of the configuration file